nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitNotes-Integration.md

 # Git-Notes Integration *(experimental in 25.1)*

-This document explains how to enable **SmartGit’s Git-Notes features** through ordinary Git configuration files.
+This article explains how to configure and enable **SmartGit’s Git-Notes features** through ordinary Git configuration files.

 ---